A Review of Graph Databases

-Johhan is currently working at Nebula Graph as Software Engineer Intern, researching and implementing large-scale graph query engine and storage engine components.
-As a contributor of Nebula Graph database, he aims to contribute openly available learning resources about databases, distributed systems and AI through blogs.
+Johhan is currently a Software Engineer Intern at Nebula Graph, researching and implementing large-scale graph query engine and storage engine components.
+As a contributor to the Nebula Graph database, he aims to add openly available learning resources about databases, distributed systems, and AI through blog posts and article publishing.

 You might also like

 - Nebula Graph Architecture — A Bird’s View